HypothesisWorks/hypothesis/guides/internals.rst

 One such example of a hack is the handling of floating point numbers.
 There are a couple of lexicographic shrinks that are always valid but only really make sense for our particular encoding of floats.
-We simply detect when we're working on something that is of the right size to be a float and apply those transformations.
+We check if we're working on something that is of the right size to be a float and apply those transformations regardless of whether it is actually meant to be a float.
 Worst case scenario it's not a float and they don't work, and we've run a few extra test cases.